Pink Calls Donald Trump ‘Disgusting,’ Says ‘We Are All Better Than This’

 “Im sure what about us was recorded before 2017 since beautiful trauma recordings are from 2013-2017. ppl are so annoying and think they know the world,” they added, referencing her 2017 album, Beautiful Trauma.

-Pink’s latest comments about the president came after several days of the star calling out the businessman and his followers on social media amid the ongoing Black Lives Matter protests going on around the U.S. and across the globe.
+Pink’s latest comments about the president came after several days of the star calling out him and his followers on social media amid the ongoing Black Lives Matter protests going on around the United States and across the globe.

 Last week, she described anyone who supports Trump as being “an insult to humanity” and also claimed that he was losing fans by the day.
 That tweet came shortly after she also slammed Trump and his supporters in a very candid video posted to her Twitter account.